sachiket/LLD/README.md

 - "Design an elevator control system"
 - "Design a task scheduling system"
 - "Design a ride-sharing system like Uber"
+- "Design a video streaming platform like YouTube"

 #### **Algorithm Questions**
 - "Implement rate limiting using token bucket"